-The state expects that the performance period for participating projects funded under this SFP will be between 18-24 months.
+The state expects that the performance period for participating projects funded under this SFP will be between 18 and 24 months.
 Grant funds will not be available for longer than 24 months.
 No obligation or commitment of funds will be allowed before or beyond the grant period of performance.
 Any grant funds not expended during the grant agreement period shall be returned to the state.
 During the first three to six months of the project, the recipient organization is allowed to use the funds for administrative costs, start-up costs, and appointing grant-specific staff.
+Start-up costs may include costs to plan and establish a collaborative framework among partners in the pilot project.